bebound/hugo_blog/content/post/using-ddqn-to-play-flappy-bird.md

 2. Image processing

-    I grayscale the image, then remove the background color.
+    I grayscale and crop the image.

 3. Stack frames